Mohamed-Adel17/ITI-GraduationProject-CareerRoute/Documents/plan.md

         └── frontend-ci.yml
 ```

 **Structure Decision**: This is a full-stack web application with clear separation between backend (.NET) and frontend (Angular).
-The backend follows Clean Architecture principles with Core (domain), Infrastructure (data/external services), Application (business logic), and API (presentation) layers.
+The backend follows Clean Architecture principles with a **3-layer approach**:
+- **API Layer** (presentation/UI)
+- **Core Layer** (combines Application + Domain concerns)
+- **Infrastructure Layer** (data access and external services)

+The Core layer is organized with a Domain subfolder for pure domain logic (entities, enums, repository interfaces), while application concerns (DTOs, Services, Validators, Mappings, Exceptions) sit alongside.
+This **pragmatic 3-layer structure** provides clean separation of concerns with less ceremony than strict 4-layer DDD implementations, making it ideal for the team's learning curve and 12-week MVP timeline.
 The frontend follows Angular best practices with feature-based modules, shared components, and core services.
 This structure supports the 6-person team by enabling parallel development across layers and features.

-**No violations detected** - Architecture follows standard industry patterns for full-stack web applications with appropriate separation of concerns.
+**No violations detected** - Architecture follows industry-standard clean architecture patterns optimized for team size, complexity, and timeline.